 MacNeils attacked from their base of Kismul Castle in Birlinn vessels, which were very similar to the Viking long boats.

-Indeed, recent DNA testing on the MacNeils have proven the Norse lineage of the clan and discounted the long held theory that the clan descended from an 11th Century Irish prince.
+Indeed, recent DNA testing on the MacNeils proved the Norse lineage of the clan and discounted the long held theory that the clan descended from an 11th Century Irish prince.

 Sir Malcolm said the Border clans - such as the Armstrongs and the Elliots - should also be remembered given their role in fighting the English over the “debatable lands.”